History of Robert De Niro in Timeline

 October 2018: Targeted by Explosive Device

-In October 2018, Robert De Niro was targeted by an explosive device which was found at the Tribeca Grill in Manhattan, where his production company is housed.
+In October 2018, Robert De Niro was targeted by an explosive device found at the Tribeca Grill in Manhattan, which also houses his production company.
 Similar devices were sent to other high-profile politicians.

 2018: Separation from Grace Hightower